As one storm moves out of the East, rain and mountain snow move into Southwest

 Rain in the Southwest for the weekend

-But as things get easier in the East, rain and mountain snow is in the cards for the Southwest, the weather service said.
+But as things get easier in the East, rain and mountain snow are in the cards for the Southwest, and the conditions could become a factor for voters in Saturday's Democratic caucuses in Nevada.

-Parts of the region will see widespread showers and even a few thunderstorms, it said.
+Parts of the region will see widespread showers and even a few thunderstorms, the weather service said.

-"Precipitation is welcomed in parched areas of the Four Corners region but some localized totals in excess of an inch could lead to flash flooding concerns in south-central Arizona," the weather service said.
+'Precipitation is welcomed in parched areas of the Four Corners region but some localized totals in excess of an inch could lead to flash flooding concerns in south central Arizona,' it said.

-The rain could be heavy at times on Saturday, particularly across the southern portion of the state, including Las Vegas.
+The rain could be heavy at times on Saturday, particularly across the southern portion of Nevada, including Las Vegas.
+Temperatures there are expected to be around 10 degrees below average.

-The conditions could possibly become a factor for voters in Nevada in Saturday's Democratic primary.

-Snow will fall above 6,000 feet with more than 8 inches of accumulation on the higher peaks.
+Between 5 and 8 inches of snow could accumulate on peaks above 6,500 feet, the weather service said, and higher elevations could see between 8 and 12 inches.

 Related Content